 heart’s doors opened in 2009 with the idea that a great cup should highlight the distinct fruit flavors that are found in coffee.
 Built from the love to innovate and create an exceptional coffee experience, heart is owned and operated by Rebekah & Wille Yli-Luoma.

-With 3 retail cafés and a roasting facility located in Portland, Oregon, we strive to provide a supportive, comfortable & progressive workplace for our employees.
+With 3 retail cafés and a roasting facility located in Portland, Oregon, we strive to provide a positive, comfortable, supportive & safe workplace for our employees.

 Over the last ten years, we’ve been building direct relationships with producers in Kenya, Ethiopia, Colombia, Honduras, Mexico, Brazil & Guatemala.
 We visit our farming partners throughout the year to maintain a healthy working relationship built on open communication, trust and respect.

 Our goal is to provide financial stability to our farming partners, so that our relationships will last and be mutually sustainable. heart is in it for the long-run and we want to be sure our partners feel good about their relationship with us.